 - → Locate power switches at easy-to-reach heights to enable you to easily switch off equipment at the power point.
-This is also an important feature of universal access design. - → Switch off the following electronic equipment at the power point when not in use: - Stereo, TV, games consoles, set top boxes, microwave, washing machine, mobile phone chargers, air conditioners, room heaters. - \rightarrow Do not turn off equipment like security systems, smoke alarms and time controlled equipment like reticulation systems.
+This is also an important feature of universal access design (see 'Design for Life' on page). - → Switch off the following electronic equipment at the power point when not in use: - Stereo, TV, games consoles, set top boxes, microwave, washing machine, mobile phone chargers, air conditioners, room heaters. - → Do not turn off equipment like security systems, smoke alarms and time controlled equipment like reticulation systems.